 Then there’s the matter of getting everyone to sign off on a particular space.

-“I have seen this happen so many times where a deal falls through because three people love the apartment but the fourth one—inevitably the one who will be spending the least—has reservations,” says Lawton.
+“I have seen this happen so many times where a deal falls through because three people love the apartment but the fourth one—inevitably the one who will be spending the least—has reservations,” Lawton says.
 Even worse is when one of a group of roommates turns out not to have the means to pay for it.
 “That can be such a tense and uncomfortable situation for everyone involved.”

 8. Finding a roomie-friendly building